shwetasng/DevOps-Bootcamp-Learnings/7th_June_Batch-1.md

 - What happens if EVE changes the message in symmetric encrption?
 Would receiver be able to decrypt the original message?
 - Is asymmetric key encryption enough to communicate securely over the channel?
 - What is TLS Handshake?
+- Which python library helps you to communicate with AWS?
--
+  - Answer: Boto3
+- Where does AWS stores the public key inside the machine?

 ## Practical:-
-- Launch an EC2 instance and connect your instance to your local machine.
+- Launch an EC2 instance and connect your instance to your local machine using SSH.

 ## Learnings :-
 - Consider 'BOB' and 'ALICE' as two person who communicates with each each other using an insecure channel that can be manipulated and tracked by 'EVE'.